Hague Secret Emissary Affair: Background

-Following Japan's victory over Russia in the Russo-Japanese War (1904–05), Japan sought to formalize its control over the Korean Peninsula.
-Japan assumed hegemony over the Empire of Korea with the Eulsa Treaty of 1905.
+Throughout much of the late 19th Century, Korea had been caught in the crossfire of several conflicts between the more powerful nations of Japan, Russia, and China.
+Following the Empire of Japan's victory over Russia in the 1904–1905 Russo-Japanese War, Japan sought to formalize its control over the Korean Peninsula.
+It assumed hegemony over the Empire of Korea with the Eulsa Treaty of 1905.